sethvargo/gcs-cacher/README.md

 This will maximize cache hits.

-**It is strongly recommended that you enable a lifecycle rule on your cache bucket!** This will automatically purge stale entires and keep costs lower.
+**It is strongly recommended that you enable a lifecycle rule on your cache bucket!** This will automatically purge stale entities and keep costs lower.

 ## Why?